MugadaLikhitha/streamlining-ticket-assignment-for-efficient-service-now/README.md

 - Saved and activated flows for seamless automation

+##✅ Conclusion

+This project successfully streamlines the ticket assignment process in ServiceNow by combining structured access management, secure ACL configurations, and Flow Designer automation.

+With this implementation:

+Tickets are automatically routed to the appropriate teams, eliminating manual intervention Service delivery is faster, more accurate, and less prone to errors Roles and ACLs ensure proper data security and access control The workflow is scalable and can be extended to new issue categories or departments Overall, this solution improves operational efficiency, reduces resolution time, and enhances the user experience for both service teams and end-users.

 ## 📦 Deliverables
 - **Update Sets**: User, Group, Role, Table, ACL, and Flow Designer configurations